 DNA analysis of this genus now places it closer to Hesperaloe than Yucca in which it was previously placed and three species have now been recognised; Hesperoyucca whipplei, Hesperoyucca newberryi and Hesperoyucca peninsularis.
 Hesperoyucca whipplei is an extremely variable species and as we raise thousands of these plants from seed every year and see for ourselves the extraordinary variability even from the same seed batch, it is clear that it will be sometime before there is ever any taxonomical consensus about the various postulated varieties and subspecies of this species.
 Given this natural variability one wonders if it is even desirable to attempt to describe infraspecific taxa for Hesperoyucca whipplei.

 In its native range it receives most of its rainfall in the winter and very little during the hot summer with its drying Santa Ana winds.
 This is a difficult cultivational regime to reproduce in the UK and best results will be had from reversing this process so that summer is the growing season and the plant is kept dry and as warm as possible during the winter.
 It is unlikely that it will need any extra summer water other what it receives from rainfall and in a typically British wet summer even this may be too much for it.
 Growing it in a raised bed or steep incline will ensure there is no standing water around its roots.
-During the winter - and even during the summer - a temporary platform cover of polycarbonate or perspex may be necessary to keep off excess rain.
+During the winter, a temporary platform cover of polycarbonate or perspex may be necessary to keep off excess rain.

 |Synonyms||Hesperoyucca graminifolia, Hesperoyucca whipplei var. graminifolia, Yucca californica, Yucca graminifolia, Yucca nitida, Yucca ortgensiana, Yucca whipplei, Yucca whipplei ssp. caespitosa, Yucca whipplei ssp. eremica, Yucca whipplei ssp. intermedia, Yucca whipplei ssp. parishii, Yucca whipplei ssp. percursa, Yucca whipplei ssp. typica, Yucca whipplei var. caespitosa, Yucca whipplei var. graminifolia, Yucca whipplei var. intermedia, Yucca whipplei var. parishii, Yucca whipplei var. percursa, Yucca whipplei var. whipplei|